AshiqMohamedA/Data-Sparking-Illuminating-Insights-for-Global-Electronics/README.md

 - Pandas
 - MySQL Connector for Python
 - Jupyter Notebook
+- Power BI Desktop (for dashboard creation)

 ## How to Use
 1. **Setup MySQL Database**: Ensure that your MySQL server is running and that the `Dataspark` database exists.
 2. **Run the Notebook**: Open the Jupyter Notebook and execute the cells sequentially to process the five datasets.
+3. **Create Power BI Dashboard**: Use Power BI Desktop to connect to the `Dataspark` database, and create an interactive dashboard.
-3. **Verify Data**: Check the MySQL database to ensure that all data has been correctly inserted.
+4. **Verify Data**: Check the MySQL database to ensure that all data has been correctly inserted, and ensure the dashboard reflects accurate data.

 ## Output
 - Cleaned data is saved as new Excel files for each of the five datasets.
 - The data is inserted into the MySQL database in corresponding tables.
+- An interactive Power BI dashboard is created for data exploration and visualization.

 ## Authors
 This process was documented and executed by [Mohamed Ashiq A].